WTF Is a 529 Plan?

 Got kids?
 If you do, I bet you’ve spent time wondering how you’re going to pay for their college education.
-Tuition is obscenely expensive and will only get worse.
+Tuition is obscenely expensive and has only been getting worse.
 So how do families prepare for this massive hit to their bank accounts?

 What Is a 529 Plan?

 But what makes 529 plans superior to IRAs?
-No limits on contributions.
+There is virtually no limit on contributions.

 And some of those contributions will earn you an income tax deduction in most states.

 Quick Note: Under the new tax law, you will be allowed to use your 529 plan to pay for your kid’s private-school tuition for elementary and high school.
 If you want help figuring out the tax implications of your savings, consider using software like TurboTax.